kiokojackson81-rgb/betechops/docs/ENVIRONMENT.md

 - JUMIA_EP_RETURNS_WAITING_PICKUP: /returns?status=waiting-pickup

 ## Notes
 - Prefer Neon or another hosted Postgres with pooled connections.
-Keep `sslmode=require` in `DATABASE_URL` for Vercel.
+Keep `sslmode=require` and enable PgBouncer flags in `DATABASE_URL` for Vercel.
+Provide `DIRECT_URL` for migrations.
 - If OIDC test fails with 404, set `JUMIA_OIDC_TOKEN_URL` or `OIDC_TOKEN_URL` explicitly to the token endpoint (should be `/oauth/token` or the provider's token endpoint).
 - After editing envs, redeploy to apply.